Nykter/RepData_PeerAssessment1/PA1_template.md

             summarise(total = sum(steps, na.rm = T))
 ```

-I plot the original data and below the data with filled NA's to compare them.
+I plot the original data and the data with filled NA's to compare them.

 ```r